securing/SCSVS/1.0/0x00-Introduction.md

 The entire checklist is in a form similar to OWASP APPLICATION SECURITY VERIFICATION STANDARD v4.0.
 Every category has a brief description of the control objectives and a list of security verification requirements.

+**Severity of the risk**

+Threat modelling and risk analysis are important parts of the security assessment.
+Threat modelling allows to discover the potential threats and their risk impact.
+The aim of risk analysis is to identify security risks and determine their severity which allows to prioritize them in the mitigation process.

+The SCSVS does not include the severity of the risks related to the requirements.
+Even though here exist multiple methodologies to assess the severity, each application is unique and so are the threat actors, their goals, and the impact of any breach.

+Moreover, the requirements can not be uniquely linked to the security risks as many risks can refer to one requirement and many requirements can refer to one risk.

+We recommend to determine the severity of the risks related with the requirements when performing the security assessment using SCSVS standard.

+We recommend [Common Vulnerability Scoring System (CVSS)](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator), a free and open industry standard for assessing the severity of security vulnerabilities.

 **Key areas that have been included:**
 * V1: Architecture, Design and Threat Modelling